-Place des Pyramides Square in Paris
+Paris Place des Pyramides Square

-About Place des Pyramides
+About Paris Place des Pyramides Square

 And called the Academie d’Equitation it was to teach the aristocracy how to ride, but also the arts of dressage, etc and he taught King Henri III, King Henri IV and King Louis XIII to ride with the art of equitation, classical riding and dressage along with many other nobles.

-Also, at the entrance to the lounge restaurant in the Rivoli room of the Hotel Regina, located at the Place des Pyramides you will see a plaque above the door that is a permanent reminder of what was once located here.
+Also, at the entrance to the lounge restaurant in the Rivoli room of the Hotel Regina, located at the Paris Place des Pyramides square you will see a plaque above the door that is a permanent reminder of what was once located here.

 But also in front of this hotel in Paris and opposite the Musee du Louvre, you can discover an equestrian statue of Jeanne d’Arc situated in the centre of this square and intersection with the Rue de Rivoli, the Rue des Pyramides and the Avenue du General Lemonnier.